OfficeDev/office-js-docs-pr/docs/word/word-add-ins-events.md

 An event handler is created when an add-in registers the event handler.
 It's destroyed when the add-in deregisters the event handler or when the add-in is refreshed, reloaded, or closed.
 Event handlers don't persist as part of the Word file, or across sessions with Word on the web.

 > [!CAUTION]
-> When an object to which events are registered is deleted (e.g., a paragraph with an `onChanged` event registered), the event handler no longer triggers but remains in memory until the add-in or Word session refreshes or closes.
+> When an object to which events are registered is deleted (e.g., a content control with an `onDataChanged` event registered), the event handler no longer triggers but remains in memory until the add-in or Word session refreshes or closes.

 ### Events and coauthoring